Seek Returns logo

 Min

-ACHR vs. GE: A comparison of their ROIC against the Aerospace & Defense industry benchmark.
+ACHR vs. GE: A comparison of their Return on Equity (TTM) against their respective Aerospace & Defense and Industrial Conglomerates industry benchmarks.

 ACHR